Kansas cruises to 81-65 win over Villanova in Final Four - NewsBreak

 “That’s everyone’s attitude — even after this game, even after last weekend, the weekend before that — everyone’s attitude was on to the next one,” Agbaji said, “and not looking too far ahead at what’s going on Monday.”

-The Tar Heels sent Duke Coach Mike Krzyzewski into retirement with an 81-77 victory in their semifinal Saturday night.
+It will be a blueblood clash no matter what.
+The Jayhawks will face Duke, with retiring coach Mike Krzyzewski perhaps on the sideline for the final time, or North Carolina, which has made more trips to the Final Four than anyone.

-The Jayhawks (33-6) hope a familiar pattern holds, too: The last three times Kansas and Villanova have met in the tourney, the winner has gone on to cut down the nets, including their lopsided Final Four matchup four years ago in San Antonio.
+“You come to Kansas for big games,” said Christian Braun, who also had 10 points Saturday night, “but you don’t come to Kansas to play in the Elite Eight.
+You don’t come to Kansas to play in the Final Four.
+You come to play for a championship.”

-"You come to Kansas for big games," said Christian Braun, who had 10 points against the Wildcats, "but you don't come to Kansas to play in the Elite Eight.
-You don't come to Kansas to play in the Final Four.
-You come to play for a championship."
+The Jayhawks (33-6) hope a familiar pattern holds on Monday: The last three times the Jayhawks and Wildcats have met in the NCAA Tournament, the winner has gone on to win it all, including a lopsided Final Four matchup four years ago in San Antonio.

 Playing without injured guard Justin Moore, the Wildcats (30-8) watched as Kansas scored the game’s first 10 points and eventually built a 19-point cushion Saturday night.
 And despite big performances from Collin Gillespie, Brandon Slater and Jermaine Samuels, the short-handed and undersized Wildcats never made it all the way back.